intls/soneium-examples/indexer/the-graph/README.md

 # example-the-graph

 This repository contains the demo indexer for querying certain NFT information on Soneium Minato networks.
+For detailed information about The Graph and how to create subgraphs, please visit the [official The Graph documentation](https://thegraph.com/docs/en/subgraphs/quick-start/).

 ## How to Run The Indexer